Booker Prize winner for 2022 announced

 In it, he said, readers will discover “the tenderness and beauty, the love and loyalty, and the pursuit of an ideal that justify every human life”.

-In winning the prize, which includes £50,000, Karunatilaka becomes the second Sri Lankan-born author to take home the award.
+In winning the prize Karunatilaka becomes the second Sri Lankan-born author to take home the award.
+Michael Ondaatje won the prize for The English Patient in 1992.

 The Seven Moons of Maali Almeida is his second novel.
 The first, 2011’s Chinaman, won the Commonwealth Prize, the DSL and the Gratiaen Prize, and was selected for the BBC and The Reading Agency’s Big Jubilee Read last year.